Li-Evelyn/CS348-Project/README.md

 ## Development Setup
 ### Database (PostgreSQL)
 1. Download Postgres for your platform from https://www.postgresql.org/download/.
-2. Once installation finishes, launch your choice of SQL Shell (I used psql).
+2. Once installation finishes, launch your choice of SQL shell (I used psql).
 3. Create a new database using `createdb cs348`.
 Verify that it has been created with `\l`.
 4. Switch to your new database with `\c cs348`.
 There will currently be no relations (you can see by using `\dt`).
 5. Create the (currently test) table as follows: `CREATE TABLE test (id SERIAL PRIMARY KEY, content TEXT NOT NULL);`.